Literary Hook: ‘Unwinding the Old Year’: A poem for the new year

 This new year, remember what buoys you

-Remember kindness, that uncle who loves you best.
+Remember kindness, that uncle who loved you best.

-Local author and poet Christine Swanberg received the Lawrence E. Gloyd Community Impact Award at the 2012 Rockford Area Arts Council State of the Arts Awards.
+Christine Swanberg is a local author and poet.
+She received the Lawrence E. Gloyd Community Impact Award at the 2012 Rockford Area Arts Council State of the Arts Awards.